dvidelabs/flatcc/doc/binary-format.md

 modified.
 For example, if `uoffset_t` is defined as a 64-bit value, the fnv1a64 hash should be used instead.
 For big endian variants the hash remains unchanged but is byteswapped.
-The application will use the same id while the acces layer will handel the translation.
+The application will use the same id while the acces layer will handle the translation.

 For buffers using structs as roots, the hash remains unchanged because the struct is a unique type in schema.
 In this way a receiver that does